 Students study the needs and care of patients with sensory system issues.
-Topics covered include anatomy and physiology, assessment, diseases and disorders, diet therapy, pharmacology, special considerations across the life span, and the nursing process.
+Topics covered include anatomy and physiology,

 NUR131 Practical Nursing Process: Geriatric Nursing/Urinary System

 Students focus on the aging patient and diseases and disorders affecting them and their care.
 Topics include anatomy and physiology, assessment, diseases and disorders, elder abuse, ethical and legal issues, legislation, special considerations across the life span, and the nursing process.
 Hands-on care and management of patients via the nursing process are conducted in the clinical setting.